RTA Challans 4130 PSVs, Impounds 3283 On Rules Violations - UrduPoint

 Mobile squads were also performing duties at different public transport terminals to facilitate the people, he said.

-To a question he said, the authority was also conducting raids to ensure implementation of Standard Operating Procedures (SOPs) issued by the Punjab government for public transport to prevent the spread of Covid-19.
+In a reply to a question he said,the authority was also conducting raids to ensure implementation of Standard Operating Procedures (SOPs) issued by the Punjab government for public transport to prevent the spread of Covid-19.

 Under the guidelines issued by the authorities, the transporters had been directed to ensure implementation of the SOPs.